kontainapp/km-releases/README.md

 - node-12.4 (js)
 - python-3.7

+Kontain also provides aliases: java-11, jdk-11, node and python, so you can use `kontainapp/runenv-node` without versioning .

 We will extend the list by the release time.
-Also - see the section below on linking your own, if needed
+Also - see the section below on linking your own unikernel for a different version or different language if needed

-Example:  You can run a interactive python as inside Kontain VM using this:
+Example:  You can run a interactive Python under Kontain using this: `docker run --runtime krun -it --rm kontainapp/runenv-python`

-`docker run --device /dev/kvm -it --rm -v /opt/kontain/bin/km:/opt/kontain/bin/km:z kontainapp/runenv-python-3.7`
+Or, without Kontain runtime:  `docker run --device /dev/kvm -it --rm -v /opt/kontain/bin/km:/opt/kontain/bin/km:z kontainapp/runenv-python-3.7`

+Important: with Kontain runtime `krun`, all subprocesses (if any) and `docker exec` will be automatically wrapped in dedicated Kontain VMs (one per process).
+When running vanilla docker (with `--device` and `-v` flags), docker exec and and subprocesses will circumvent Kontain encapsulation.

 NOTE: `--device /dev/kkm` on platforms with Kontain KKM module (e.g. AWS)
 NOTE: Currently you may see debug messages there, and the container size is not optimized yet.